 If you register for access to an online or subscription service we will collect and store all the details you provide in the course of registering, for example, your name, your organisation, your contact details and communication preferences.
 This information is collected and held to enable the ACMA to manage user access and to provide the service requested.

-The ACMA also has an online payment system to assist people with making a payment to the ACMA, for example, payment of licence fees.
-The ACMA uses the secure online credit card processing facility ANZ eGate®, which is operated by the ANZ Bank.
-The ACMA does not collect or hold any of your credit card details.
+The ACMA has online payment systems to assist people in making a payment to the ACMA, for example, payment of licence fees, smart numbers or subscriptions.
+The ACMA uses secure online credit card processing facilities, including SecurePay®, which is operated by the Australia Post, and ANZ eGate®, which is operated by the ANZ Bank.

-You will receive information about the terms and conditions of gaining access to an online or subscription service before any personal information is collected.
+You will receive information about the terms and conditions of gaining access to an online or subscription service (including details about which credit card processing facility is used for such a service) before any personal information is collected.

 Whether you will be able to use a pseudonym in an online or subscription service will depend on the nature of the service.